Skip to main content

 This is a guide on how to perform basic checks of the transaction in your wallet.

-For a complete end-to-end guide on how to verify transaction data on your hardware wallet trustlessly, refer to this guide.
+For a guide on how to verify transaction data on your hardware wallet with a 3rd party tool, refer to this guide.

 If you can’t verify it, don’t sign it.